Trump's Cuba hawks try to squeeze Havana over Venezuela role

 The Obama administration’s approach, he said, “provided the Cuban regime with the necessary political cover to expand its malign influence.”

 Among the Cuba measures announced by Bolton was reinstatement of limits on U.S. citizens sending remittances to Cuba at $1,000 per person per quarter.
-Remittances have surged since Obama started easing restrictions, becoming an important part of the economy and fuelling growth of the private sector.
+Remittances have surged since Obama started easing restrictions, becoming an important part of the economy and fueling growth of the private sector.

 “Restricting remittances that can be sent to Cubans will directly hurt the Cuban people,” said Ben Rhodes, a former Obama adviser who negotiated the 2014 diplomatic breakthrough with Havana.
 “This is a shameful and mean-spirited policy.”